kannans89/RustRepo/13_Tuples/13_Tuples.md

 # Tuple

 Tuple is a compound data type .
-In scalar type you can only store one type of data for example in i32 variable we can store only one single integer value.
+A scalar type can store only one type of data .
+For example in an i32 variable can store only a single integer value.
-In compound types we can store more than one value at a time and it can be of different type.
+In compound types we can store more than one value at a time and it can be of different types.

-Tuples have a fixed length that is once declared they cannot grow or shrink in size.
-Tuple index starts from **0**
+Tuples have a fixed length i.e. once declared they cannot grow or shrink in size.
+The tuple index starts from **0**

 ## Syntax